json-schema-org/vocab-idl/charter.md

 ## Section 2: Relationship with JSON Schema organization.

-The project is not involved with the actual JSON Schema specification, they are nothing more than a user of it.
-The JSON Schema organization may force this project to comply with the organization-level code of conduct, workflow changes, etc.
+The project is not directly involved with the actual JSON Schema specification development, however contributors may be contributors of both.
+The JSON Schema organization and community may provide guidance and review on vocabulary proposals and proposed releases.
+It is expected that this project and resulting artifacts will be maintained by teams other than those part of the JSON Schema organization.

+The JSON Schema organization will force this project to comply with the organization-level code of conduct if required, and may require other project level changes such as workflow changes.

 ## Section 3: The Special interest group